ZitaoZeng/CBDA-subsampling/readme.txt

 This project is a set of scripts for creating validation and training sets for the CBDA machine learning project.

+See the section "Programming Notes" at the end of this document on some important notes about making changes to the project source files.

 For a quick start see the examples at the end of this file.

 The idea is to use machine learning to examine patient data, including patient